TaylorMadeTools/katana_extension_site/privacy-policy.md

 ## Overview

-Katana Master Extension is committed to protecting your privacy.
+Katana Admin Panel is committed to protecting your privacy.
 This extension collects minimal usage analytics to improve functionality and provides optional email-based support.
 This privacy policy explains what data we collect, how we use it, and your rights regarding your data.

 ## Data Collection